 Find a meditation class in Kent.
 We currently have spaces in our weekly class in Canterbury.
-If you are thinking about attending a class in another area you can visit our new student page or send us an email.
+Follow this link for student meditation classes in Kent or London.
 We are now running the Brain Renewal Meditation (BRM) programme in Kent where you can attend regular classes or join an online meditation group from anywhere in the world.
 You can sign up to the weekly BRM newsletter here.

 All our classes and retreats are led by experienced teachers with high levels of training and qualifications and typically in excess of 5,000 hours of personal meditation practice.

 Five points to bear in mind when looking for a class or teacher